 If someone has a domestic violence conviction in their past, and is later convicted of a domestic abuse crime that is normally a Class C misdemeanor, the crime will be treated like a Class B misdemeanor, which is more serious, if the second offense was committed within five years of the first.
 Under the same circumstances, a Class B misdemeanor will become a Class A misdemeanor, and a Class A misdemeanor will become a third degree felony.

-Jail time or prison time and criminal fines for domestic violence depend on factors like:
+Jail time or prison time and criminal fines for domestic violence crimes depend on factors like:

-- How the offense is categorized (e.g. Class C misdemeanor, Class B misdemeanor).
+- How the offense is categorized.
+For example, is it a Class C misdemeanor or a Class B misdemeanor?